-> (d) A declaration (in Form no. INC-15)by each of the persons making the application.
-It shall be on appropriate stamp paper of the State and duly notarized; and
+(d) A declaration (in Form no. INC-15)by each of the persons making the application.
+It shall be on appropriate stamp paper of the State and duly notarized

-> (e) Form no. INC-9 from each subscribers and first directors, on appropriate stamp paper of the State and duly notarized.
+(e) Form no. INC-9 from each subscriber and first directors, on appropriate stamp paper of the State and duly notarized.

-> The Registrar of Companies may require the applicant to furnish the approval or concurrence of any appropriate authority, regulatory body, department or Ministry of the Central or State Government(s).
+The Registrar of Companies may require the applicant to furnish the approval or concurrence of any appropriate authority, regulatory body, department or Ministry of the Central or State Government(s).

 To decide on granting of license under section 8

 The Registrar will wait for 30 days for objections, if any, of any person pursuant to notice published in newspapers.
 The Registrar may also consult necessary authorities and regulatory bodies.
 Thereafter, the Registrar of Companies at its discretion may grant the license.
 And such license may contain conditions as deemed necessary by the Registrar.
 The Registrar may direct the company to insert in its memorandum, or in its articles, or partly in one and partly in the other, such conditions of the license as may be specified by the Registrar in this behalf.